Brainstorming is something that many of us have a love-hate relationship with.

 There are several different brainstorming techniques that are tried and tested and are proven to inspire creativity that we will look at here.

 Use this guide to find a new approach to having better ideas when you have hit a creative block or simply try out a few different ways to see what works for you.
 There is no right or wrong technique, and whatever works for you is what you should use.
-But if you are looking to feel inspired, we will be talking you through:

-What is Brainstorming and When Should You Use It?
+What Is Brainstorming and When Should You Use It?

 What is brainstorming?
 And when might you need to use it as a marketer?